bladetyr/BoothAlgCalc/README.txt

-Worked on by Blade Tyrrell and Zachary England collaboratively.
+Worked on by Blade Tyrrell and Zachary England (@uytyks) collaboratively.

 To use, type in a positive or negative integer.